ale94mleon/moldrug/docs/source/installation.rst

 Via conda
 ---------

-MolDrug is also available through conda.
+moldrug is also available through conda.
 However, the pip installation is the recommended one.

 .. code-block:: bash